salte-common/standards/architecture-standards/platform-specific/aws.md

 - **Temporary Credentials**: Use temporary credentials when possible
 - **Access Reviews**: Regular access reviews and cleanup

+#### GitHub Actions Runner Authentication

+> **Note**: For GitHub Actions workflow standards and Terraform deployment workflows, see [Git Workflow Standards](./../workflow-standards/git-workflow-standards.md).

+Self-hosted GitHub Actions runners use IAM role-based authentication for Terraform deployments:

+- **Runner Configuration**: Each developer grouping (team) deploys self-hosted runners aligned with their GitHub repositories
+- **IAM Roles**: Runners are configured with IAM roles scoped to team and environment needs
+- **Automatic Credentials**: IAM roles automatically provide temporary credentials via the AWS metadata service (EC2 instance profiles or equivalent)
+- **Environment-Scoped Roles**: Roles are configured per environment context (development, QA, production) to enforce least privilege
+- **Credential Chain**: Terraform uses the default AWS credential chain, automatically obtaining credentials from the runner's IAM role

+**Role Requirements:**
+- Roles must have permissions appropriate for the team's use cases and target environment
+- Roles should be scoped to specific AWS accounts per environment
+- Roles must include permissions for Terraform state management (S3 bucket access, DynamoDB table access)
+- Roles should follow least privilege principles with minimal required permissions

+**Security Considerations:**
+- No long-lived access keys required
+- Credentials rotate automatically
+- All Terraform operations are auditable via CloudTrail
+- Roles can be restricted by IP/subnet if runners are deployed in private subnets

 ### Network Security
 - **VPC Configuration**: Deploy all compute resources to private subnets
 - **Internet Exposure**: Only API Gateway, CloudFront, and Application Load Balancers should be internet-facing